hemerajs/hemera-cli/README.md

 __Prerequisites__

-You have to use the [hemera-stats](https://github.com/hemerajs/hemera/tree/master/packages/hemera-stats) plugin.
+You service have to use the [hemera-stats](https://github.com/hemerajs/hemera/tree/master/packages/hemera-stats) plugin.

 ```
 $ connect